-Security Ownership of Management
+Security Ownership of Management and Board of Directors

 This table shows the beneficial ownership of common stock by each director, the Principal Executive Officer, the Principal Financial Officer and the other three most highly compensated executive officers, and all current directors and executive officers as a group.
 Unless stated otherwise in the notes to the table, each person named below has sole authority to vote and invest the shares shown.